oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 {{ embed.img(
   src='blog/2023/article-object-web.jpg',
-  alt='',
-  caption='Six instances of an ARTICLE object on OddBlog' ) }}
+  alt='Six instances of an ARTICLE object on OddBlog' ) }}

 The purpose of the chair object in our example from the physical world is to provide people (and dolls) a place to sit down.
-The purpose the digital article object on the blog is to convey information to readers about specific topics of interest.
+The purpose of the digital article object on the blog is to convey information to readers about specific topics of interest.

-> "All humans think in objects—designers, end-users, and those who
+> "All humans think in objects -- designers, end-users, and those who
 > painted the caves of Chauvet.
 So, as we make our user experiences
 > more object-oriented, we also make them more *intuitive*."
 >